The quick answer

-A winding up petition can mean your business will go bankrupt if you do nothing.
+A winding up petition can mean your business will go bankrupt or into liquidation if you do nothing.
 You can stop a winding up by:

-- Applying to the Court to stop it for a good reason, such as it is wrong or you want to go into Administration or just need more time.
+- Applying to the Court to stop it for a good reason.

 Firstly, I should clarify the question is mixed in that “winding up” applies to limited companies and partnerships whilst the phrase “going bankrupt” applies to individuals.

 A winding up petition will lead to your business being wound up and forced into liquidation unless you do something about it.
 Your choices are:

 - Pay the debt off if you have the money and it is correct what they claim is owed.
 Do this as soon as possible.
 Get the petitioning creditor to confirm in writing they have been paid and get them and their solicitor to confirm the winding up process has stopped and been withdrawn.

 - Tell the petitioner you disagree with the claim and if they will not back down then apply to the Court to stop the winding up.